rollingrhinoremix/rollingrhinoremix.github.io/docs-rhino-config.md

 # Rolling Rhino Remix - rhino-config Documentation

-The rhino-config command has been created to extend the capabilities of rhino-update.
-It is not recommended to use rhino-config unless you are aware of what options you are enabling.
-When you run rhino-config you will be prompted to choose Yes/No on certain configurations, if you choose "Yes", then the changes will be reflected on your system with your next rhino-update.
-If you have already enabled a configuration option, then you will not be prompted again for that option.
-Once an option has been enabled you will not see it re-appear in rhino-config.
+`rhino-config` offers two ways of changing your configuration.
+A non-interactive mode, where you can use flags to toggle options in the CLI, and an interactive mode which is recommended for newcomers.
+Interactive mode will walk you through the enabling/disabling of features.
+Once an option has been enabled you will not see it re-appear in `rhino-config`.

 The rhino-config command line tool created to extend the capabilities of rhino-update.
 It is not recommend to use rhino-config unless you are aware of